Caring for Tahitian Pearls

 Fasten any clasps and lay the jewelry flat where it won't get tangled and jostled.

-*Pearls like being stored in breathable materials like silk and it's said they can become dehydrated if locked for long periods of time in a box.
+Pearls should be stored in breathable materials like silk and it's said they can become dehydrated if locked for long periods of time in a box.